 Floor Heating Products and Installation Tips

 Electric floor heating systems are surprisingly easy to install.
-While it is recommended that a qualified electrician hook up the wiring, the heating element and flooring can be installed by any ambitious do-it-yourself homeowner.
+While the warranty mandates that a qualified electrician hook up the wiring, the heating element and flooring can be installed by any ambitious do-it-yourself homeowner.

-ComfortTile floor heating cable is available in mats as well as off the spool.
+ComfortTile floor heating cable is available on adhesive-backed mats as well as off the spool.
 The cable is just ⅛-inch in diameter and can be installed directly in the thin set under tile floors.
-The mats feature pre-spaced cable that is woven into a durable fiberglass mesh so it can be rolled out for easy installation.
+The mats feature pre-spaced cable that is placed on a durable fiberglass mesh so it can be rolled out for easy installation.

 To make turns when laying out the floor heating mats, simply cut the mesh backing and turn the mat accordingly, as shown in the photo below.
 (Never cut the heat cable.)

 When installing heat cable off the spool, the cable is secured to the floor using thin metal strips (cable straps) that are nailed or screwed to the floor (shown in photo below).
 These straps have small tabs in them where the heat cable is placed.
 Simply bend the tab over the cable to secure it.